Pilot Program for Climate Resilience

 Fund Governance

 Decisions are made by consensus.
 Members serve for one-year terms and may be reappointed.
 No more than one member will represent the same country at any given time.
-Responsibilities of the PPCR Sub-Committee:

 ---|---|

-Participation of Observers and Stakeholders | As part of the design process of the CIF, consultations took place with potential donors and recipients, the United Nations family, other multilateral development banks (MDBs), civil society organisations, and the private sector.
+Participation of Observers and Stakeholders | In designing the CIF, consultations took place with potential donors and recipients, the United Nations family, other MDBs, civil society organisations, and the private sector.
 The CIF were created on agreement from some 40 developing and industrialised countries.
+Non-governmental actors have a direct role in the governance of the fund as detailed above.
+Representatives of NGOs and the private sector were also part of the expert group.
+Observers Under the CIF framework, selected observers from diverse stakeholder groups serve as active participants in the governance of the PPCR.
+The PPCR Technical Committee includes active observers comprising:

 Other Issues Raised | The PPCR has been controversial as it established a parallel framework for delivering adaptation finance to and potentially drew some public funding support away from the adaptation funds under the UNFCCC such as the Special Climate Change Fund, Least Developed Countries Fund, and the Adaptation Fund, all of which are accessible to more developing countries than the PPCR’s pilot country approach which only serves a limited set of developing countries.
-It has also been controversial because it offers developing countries (concessional) loans for adaptation which many stakeholders feel is inappropriate as it adds to developing country debt, and is inconsistent with some understandings of adaptation finance as compensation for harm caused by the developing world under the polluter pays principles. |
+It has also been controversial because it offers developing countries (concessional) loans for adaptation which many stakeholders feel is inappropriate as it adds to developing country debt, and is inconsistent with some understandings of adaptation finance as compensation for harm caused by developed countries under the polluter pays principle. |